Miserlou/Zappa/README.md

 #### Serving Static Files / Binary Uploads

-Zappa is now able to serve binary files, as detected by their MIME-type.
+Zappa is now able to serve and receive binary files, as detected by their MIME-type.

 However, generally Zappa is designed for running your application code, not for serving static web assets.
 If you plan on serving custom static assets in your web application (CSS/JavaScript/images/etc.,), you'll likely want to use a combination of AWS S3 and AWS CloudFront.

 Your web application framework will likely be able to handle this for you automatically.
 For Flask, there is [Flask-S3](https://github.com/e-dard/flask-s3), and for Django, there is [Django-Storages](https://django-storages.readthedocs.io/en/latest/).

-Similarly, you will not be able to accept binary multi-part uploads through the API Gateway.
-Instead, you should design your application so that binary uploads go [directly to S3](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/browser-examples.html#Uploading_a_local_file_using_the_File_API), which then triggers an event response defined in your `events` setting!
+Similarly, you may want to design your application so that static binary uploads go [directly to S3](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/browser-examples.html#Uploading_a_local_file_using_the_File_API), which then triggers an event response defined in your `events` setting!
 That's thinking serverlessly!

 #### Enabling CORS